Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Materials and Methods

 \subsubsection{Robot Actions}

-The robot and the objects were simulated in PyBullet, the python physics simulator.
+The robot and the objects were simulated in PyBullet, the Python physics simulator.
 Each wheel’s velocity was bounded within the range of $[-10, 10]$ meters per second.
 For scale, the robot’s body is a cube measuring 2 meters along each dimension (length, width, and height).
-The robot's arm features two joints: yaw, which rotates left and right within a range of $[-30^\degree, 30^\degree]$, and pitch, which rotates forward and upward within a range of $[0^\degree, 90^\degree].$ For smooth movement, the robot's wheel and arm velocities were implemented with linear interpolation from the current to the target velocities.
+The robot's arm features two joints: yaw, which rotates left or right within a range of $[-30^\degree, 30^\degree]$, and pitch, which rotates forward or upward within a range of $[0^\degree, 90^\degree].$ For smooth movement, the robot's wheel and arm velocities were implemented with linear interpolation from the current to the target velocities.

-We defined success criteria for each action category, which determined whether or not the robot earned an extrinsic reward.
+We defined success criteria for each action category, which determined whether or not the robot earned an extrinsic reward by completing a goal.
 The distance between the robot and an object was measured from the object's center to the center of the robot's body.
-The robot was considered to be ``facing the object'' when the angular deviation between the robot's forward direction the line connection it to the object was less than 15 degrees.
+The robot was considered to be ``facing the object'' when the angular deviation between the robot's forward direction and the line connecting it to the object was less than 15 degrees.

 \textbf{Watch:} The robot faces the object between 6 and 10 meters of distance.
 This must be maintained for 6 steps in a row.

 \textbf{Be Near:} The robot faces the object with distance of less than 6 meters, without touching the object.
 This must be maintained for 5 steps in a row.